1 Bg 4-1972: Transcendental Knowledge

 > demon.
 The Lord selected Arjuna as the recipient of this

-> great science owing to his being a devotee of the Lord,
+> great science owing to his becoming the devotee of the Lord,

 > but for the demon it is not possible to understand this